sourcefrog/unix_mode/README.md

 ## Contributing

+Patches are very welcome.

-I'd love to accept patches to this project.
-Please read the [contribution guidelines](CONTRIBUTING.md) and
+Please read the
+[contribution guidelines](CONTRIBUTING.md) and
 [code of conduct](CODE_OF_CONDUCT.md).